-- 1. Definition of Guarantee: as distinguished from indemnity - 2.
-Basic essentials for a valid guarantee contract - 3.
-Continuing guarantee - 4.
-Nature of surety's liability-duration and termination of such liability - 5.
-Creation and identification of continuing guarantees - 6.
-Rights of surety - 7.Co-surety and manner of sharing liabilities and rights - 8.Extent of surety's liability - 9.
-Discharge of surety's liability
+- A) Definitions of guaranted as distinguished from indemnity - B) Basic essentials for, a valid guarantee contract. - C) Continuing guarantee. - D) Nature of surety's liability -Duration and termination of such liability - E) Creation and identification of continuing guarantees. - F) Rights of surety - G) Co-surety and manner of sharing liabilities and rights. - H) Extent of surety's liability. - I) Discharge of surety's liability

-Unit-ll
+Unit-2:

-(A) Bailment
+A) Bailment

-- 1. Manner of creation of bailment contracts
+- 1. Manner of creation of Bailment contracts

-- 2. Commercial utility of Bailment contracts
+- 2. Commercial utility of bailment

-- 3. Definition of bailment
+- 3. Definition of Bailment

+- 4. Kinds of Bailees

-- 4. Kinds of Bailor and Bailee towards each other
+- 5. Duties of Bailor and Bailee towards each other

-- 5. Rights of Bailor and Bailee
+- 6. Rights of bailor and bailee

-- 6. Finder of goods as a Bailee
+- 7. Finder of goods as a bailee

 - a.
-Liability towards true owner
+Liability towards the true owner

 - b.
 Obligation to keep the goods safe

 - c.
-Right to dispose off the goods
+Right to dispose off the goods.

-(B) Pledge
+(B)Pledge

-- 1. Pledge: comparison without bailment - 2.
+- 1. Pledge comparison with bailment - 2.
 Commercial utility of pledge transactions - 3.
-Definition of pledge under Indian Contract Act - 4.
-Other statutory regulations (state and Centre) regarding pledge, reasons for the same - 5.
-Rights of the pawner and pawnee - 6.
-Pledge by certain specified persons mentioned in the Indian Contract Ad
+Definition of pledge under the Indian contract Act - 4.
+Other statutory regulations(State & Centre)regarding pledge, reasons for the same - 5.
+Rights of the pawner and pawnee. - 6.
+Pledge by certain specified persons mentioned in the Indian Contract Act.

-Unit-III: Agency
+Unit: 3: Agency

-1. Identification of different kinds of agency transactions in day to day life in the commercial world
+- 1. Identification of different kinds of agency transactions in day to day life in the commercial world

-- 2. Kinds of agents and agencies, distinction between agents and servants
+- 2. Kinds of agents and agencies Distinction between agent and servant.

-- 3. Essentials of a agency transactions
+- 3. Essentials of a agency transaction

-- 4. Various methods of creations of agency
+- 4. Various methods of creation of agency

-- 5.Delegation
+- 5. Delegation

-- 6.Duties and rights of agent
+- 6. Duties and rights of agent

-- 7. Scope and extent of agent's authority
+- 7. Scope and extent of agent's authority.

-- 8. Liability of the principal for acts of agents including misconduct and tort of agent
+- 8. Liability of the principal tor acts of the agent including misconduct and tort of the agent.

-- 9.Liability of the agent towards the principal
+- 9. Liability of the agent towards the principal

-- 10.Personal liability towardthe parties
+- 10. Personal liability towards the parties

 - 11. Methods of termination of agency contract

-Unit-IV: Sale of goods act
+Unit-4 : Sale of Goods

-- 1. Concept of sale as a contract
+- 1. Concept of sale as a contact

-- 2. Illustrative instances of sales of goods and the nature of such contracts
+- 2. Illustrative instances of sale of goods and the nature of such contracts.

-- 3. Essentials of contracts of sale
+- 3. Essentials of contract of sale

-- 4.Essential condition in every contract of sale
+- 4. Essential conditions in every contract of sale

 - 5. Implied terms in contract of sale

-- 6. The rule of Caveat Emptor and the exceptions thereto under the Sales of Goods Act
+- 6. The rule of caveat emptor and the exceptions thereto under the Sale of Goods Act.

 - 7. Changing concept of caveat emptor

-- 8.Effect and meaning of implied warrantees in a sale
+- 8. Effect and meaning of implied warranties in a sale

-- 9. Transfer of title and passing of risks
+- 9. Transfer of title and passing of risk

-- 10. Delivery of goods : various rules regarding delivery of goods.
+- 10. Delivery of goods various rules regarding delivery of goods

 - 11. Unpaid seller and his rights

 - 12. Remedies for breach of contract

-Unit-V: Partnership
+Unit-V Partnership:

 - 1. Nature of partnership: definition

-- 2. Distinct advantages vis-a-vis partnership and private limited company
+- 2. Distinct advantages and disadvantages vis-a-vis partnership and private limited company

-- 3 Mutual relationship between partners
+- 3. Mutual relationship between partners

 - 4. Authority of partners

-- 5. Admission of partners
+- 5. Admission of partners.

-- 6.Outgoing of partners
+- 6. Outgoing of partners.

-- 7. Registration of partnership
+- 7. Registration of Partnership

-- 8. Dissolution of partnership
+- 8. Dissolution of Partnership